pattonsgirl/CEG2350/Labs/Lab02/README.md

 ## Part 2 - Bits of permissions

-For each command below, write an verbose description of what it does.
+For each command below, write a verbose description of what it does.

 Sample:
    - `chmod 777 file.txt`
    - Full credit: "For file.txt, it allows the owner/ user to read, write, and execute, the group to read, write and execute, and others to read, write, and execute"